masteringmodernpayments/book/pci.md

 One of the biggest reasons to choose Stripe over other ways of processing credit cards is that they work very hard to minimize your exposure to *PCI DSS*.
 PCI which stands for [Payment Card Industry Data Security Standards][pci].

 Note: I'm not an expert in PCI compliance and this chapter shouldn't be interpreted as legal advice.
 Rather, this is background information and advice on how to implement Stripe's guidelines.
-If you have questions, please ask Stripe.
+If you have questions, please ask Stripe or your nearest local PCI consultant.

 In 2004 after a rash of card all of the various credit card processing companies, including Mastercard, Visa, and Discover among others, started formulating security standards efforts.
 Visa dropped their own effort in 2005 and joined up with Mastercard, shortly followed by the rest of the industry.
 In 2006 PCI was officially formed and put out version 1 of their standards which formalize and codify a bunch of common-sense security requirements for processing credit cards.
-In their merchant agreements every processor specifies that you have to comply with PCI or your account will be dropped and you'll get audited.
+In their merchant agreements every processor specifies that you have to comply with PCI or your account will be dropped and you'll get audited, which is rather undesirable.

 ## Stripe and PCI